Short exit stampede at 1.4% drives U.S. Treasury yield slump, traders say

 LONDON, July 7 (Reuters) - An unwinding of bets by some hedge funds against 10-year U.S. Treasuries, the world’s safest asset, explains the sudden ructions in bond markets, traders and fund managers told Reuters on Wednesday.

-Yields on 10-year Treasuries, which move inversely to prices, recently stood at around 1.30% in New York trading after falling to a more than four-month low of 1.296 earlier in the session.
-They are now more than 45 bps below a January 2020 high of 1.77% hit in March.
+Yields on 10-year Treasuries fell below 1.40% in New York trading on Tuesday and rapidly fell to a near five-month low in early London trading of 1.33% before stabilising around 1.34%.
+They are now more than 40 bps below a January 2020 high of 1.77% hit in March.

-The drop in bond yields paints a gloomy picture for the popular "reflation" trade, which has seen investors pile into economically-sensitive stocks that tend to do well when yields rise, including banks and energy companies.
-The Russell 1000 value index (.RLV), which ripped higher earlier in the year, is down more than 2% from its early June peak.

-Traders attributed the unwind to a variety of factors, from stop-loss orders triggering a cascade of Treasury buying to investors seeking havens amid growing worries over economic growth and the spread of the Delta variant of COVID-19.
+That painted a gloomy picture in the popular “reflation” trade on stocks that do well in a rising rates environment, and the bets against U.S. Treasuries turned sour.
+The change was also attributed partly to fears of another deadly COVID-19 wave.

 One trader at a European bank said the move was fuelled by the drop in U.S. Treasury yields below the 1.40% level as many funds had hedged some of their wider reflation bets by putting stop-loss orders at that level.